pingcap/docs/reference/performance/statement-summary.md

 Basic fields:

 - `STMT_TYPE`: SQL statement type.
-- `SCHEMA_NAME`: The current schema under which SQL statements of this category are executed.
+- `SCHEMA_NAME`: The current schema in which SQL statements of this category are executed.
 - `DIGEST`: The digest of SQL statements of this category.
 - `DIGEST_TEXT`: The normalized SQL statement.
-- `QUERY_SAMPLE_TEXT`: One of the original SQL statements where SQL statements of this category appeared.
+- `QUERY_SAMPLE_TEXT`: The original SQL statements of the SQL category.
+Only one original statement is taken.
 - `TABLE_NAMES`: All tables involved in SQL statements.
 If there is more than one table, each is separated by a comma.
 - `INDEX_NAMES`: All SQL indexes used in SQL statements.
 If there is more than one index, each is separated by a comma.
-- `SAMPLE_USER`: One of the users who execute SQL statements of this category.
+- `SAMPLE_USER`: The users who execute SQL statements of this category.
+Only one user is taken.
-- `PLAN_DIGEST`: Digest of the execution plan.
+- `PLAN_DIGEST`: The digest of the execution plan.
 - `PLAN`: The original execution plan.
-If there is more than one statement, display only the execution plan of one statement.
+If there are multiple statements, the plan of only one statement is taken.

-Execution time related fields:
+Fields related to execution time:

-- `SUMMARY_BEGIN_TIME`: The begin time of the current statistical period.
+- `SUMMARY_BEGIN_TIME`: The beginning time of the current summary period.
-- `SUMMARY_END_TIME`: The end time of the current statistical period.
+- `SUMMARY_END_TIME`: The ending time of the current summary period.
 - `FIRST_SEEN`: The time when SQL statements of this category are seen for the first time.
 - `LAST_SEEN`: The time when SQL statements of this category are seen for the last time.

-TiDB server related fields:
+Fields related to TiDB server:

 - `EXEC_COUNT`: Total execution times of SQL statements of this category.
-- `SUM_LATENCY`: Total execution latency of SQL statements of this category.
+- `SUM_LATENCY`: The total execution latency of SQL statements of this category.
-- `MAX_LATENCY`: Maximum latency of SQL statements of this category.
+- `MAX_LATENCY`: The maximum execution latency of SQL statements of this category.
-- `MIN_LATENCY`: Minimum latency of SQL statements of this category.
+- `MIN_LATENCY`: The minimum execution latency of SQL statements of this category.
-- `AVG_LATENCY`: Average latency of SQL statements of this category.
+- `AVG_LATENCY`: The average execution latency of SQL statements of this category.
-- `AVG_PARSE_LATENCY`: Average latency of the parser.
+- `AVG_PARSE_LATENCY`: The average latency of the parser.
-- `MAX_PARSE_LATENCY`: Maximum latency of the parser.
+- `MAX_PARSE_LATENCY`: The maximum latency of the parser.
-- `AVG_COMPILE_LATENCY`: Average latency of the compiler.
+- `AVG_COMPILE_LATENCY`: The average latency of the compiler.
-- `MAX_COMPILE_LATENCY`: Maximum latency of the compiler.
+- `MAX_COMPILE_LATENCY`: The maximum latency of the compiler.
-- `AVG_MEM`: Average memory (byte) used.
+- `AVG_MEM`: The average memory (byte) used.
-- `MAX_MEM`: Maximum memory (byte) used.
+- `MAX_MEM`: The maximum memory (byte) used.

-TiKV Coprocessor task related fields:
+Fields related to TiKV Coprocessor task:

 - `COP_TASK_NUM`: The number of Coprocessor requests that a SQL statement sends.
 - `AVG_COP_PROCESS_TIME`: The average execution time of Coprocessor tasks.
 - `MAX_COP_PROCESS_TIME`: The maximum execution time of Coprocessor tasks.
-- `MAX_COP_PROCESS_ADDRESS`: The address of the Coprocessor task with the longest execution time.
+- `MAX_COP_PROCESS_ADDRESS`: The address of the Coprocessor task with the maximum execution time.
 - `AVG_COP_WAIT_TIME`: The average waiting time of Coprocessor tasks.
 - `MAX_COP_WAIT_TIME`: The maximum waiting time of Coprocessor tasks.
-- `MAX_COP_WAIT_ADDRESS`: The address of the Coprocessor task with the longest waiting time.
+- `MAX_COP_WAIT_ADDRESS`: The address of the Coprocessor task with the maximum waiting time.
 - `AVG_PROCESS_TIME`: The average processing time of SQL statements in TiKV.
 - `MAX_PROCESS_TIME`: The maximum processing time of SQL statements in TiKV.
 - `AVG_WAIT_TIME`: The average waiting time of SQL statements in TiKV.
 - `MAX_WAIT_TIME`: The maximum waiting time of SQL statements in TiKV.
-- `AVG_BACKOFF_TIME`: The average waiting time before retry when a SQL statement encounters errors that require a retry.
+- `AVG_BACKOFF_TIME`: The average waiting time before retry when a SQL statement encounters an error that requires a retry.
-- `MAX_BACKOFF_TIME`: The maximum waiting time before retry when a SQL statement encounters errors that require a retry.
+- `MAX_BACKOFF_TIME`: The maximum waiting time before retry when a SQL statement encounters an error that requires a retry.
 - `AVG_TOTAL_KEYS`: The average number of keys that Coprocessor has scanned.
 - `MAX_TOTAL_KEYS`: The maximum number of keys that Coprocessor has scanned.
 - `AVG_PROCESSED_KEYS`: The average number of keys that Coprocessor has processed.
 Compared with `avg_total_keys`, `avg_processed_keys` does not include the old versions of MVCC.
 A great difference between `avg_total_keys` and `avg_processed_keys` indicates that many old versions exist.
 - `MAX_PROCESSED_KEYS`: The maximum number of keys that Coprocessor has processed.

-Transaction related fields:
+Transaction-related fields:

-- `AVG_PREWRITE_TIME`: The average time consumed during the prewrite phase.
+- `AVG_PREWRITE_TIME`: The average time of the prewrite phase.
-- `MAX_PREWRITE_TIME`: The maximum time consumed during the prewrite phase.
+- `MAX_PREWRITE_TIME`: The longest time of the prewrite phase.
-- `AVG_COMMIT_TIME`: The average time consumed during the commit phase.
+- `AVG_COMMIT_TIME`: The average time of the commit phase.
-- `MAX_COMMIT_TIME`: The maximum time consumed during the commit phase.
+- `MAX_COMMIT_TIME`: the longest time of the commit phase.
-- `AVG_GET_COMMIT_TS_TIME`: The average time consumed to get `commit_ts`.
+- `AVG_GET_COMMIT_TS_TIME`: The average time of getting `commit_ts`.
-- `MAX_GET_COMMIT_TS_TIME`: The maximum time consumed to get `commit_ts`.
+- `MAX_GET_COMMIT_TS_TIME`: the longest time of getting `commit_ts`.
-- `AVG_COMMIT_BACKOFF_TIME`: The average waiting time before retry over commit when a SQL statement encounters errors that require a retry.
+- `AVG_COMMIT_BACKOFF_TIME`: The average waiting time before retry when a SQL statement encounters an error that requires a retry during the commit phase.
-- `MAX_COMMIT_BACKOFF_TIME`: The maximum waiting time before retry over commit when a SQL statement encounters errors that require a retry.
+- `MAX_COMMIT_BACKOFF_TIME`: The maximum waiting time before retry when a SQL statement encounters an error that requires a retry during the commit phase.
-- `AVG_RESOLVE_LOCK_TIME`: The average time consumed to solve locking conflicts occurred between transactions.
+- `AVG_RESOLVE_LOCK_TIME`: The average time for resolving lock conflicts occurred between transactions.
-- `MAX_RESOLVE_LOCK_TIME`: The maximum time consumed to solve locking conflicts occurred between transactions.
+- `MAX_RESOLVE_LOCK_TIME`: the longest time for resolving lock conflicts occurred between transactions.
 - `AVG_LOCAL_LATCH_WAIT_TIME`: The average waiting time of the local transaction.
 - `MAX_LOCAL_LATCH_WAIT_TIME`: The maximum waiting time of the local transaction.
-- `AVG_WRITE_KEYS`: The average count of keys written.
+- `AVG_WRITE_KEYS`: The average count of written keys.
-- `MAX_WRITE_KEYS`: The maximum count of keys written.
+- `MAX_WRITE_KEYS`: The maximum count of written keys..
 - `AVG_WRITE_SIZE`: The average amount of data (byte) written.
 - `MAX_WRITE_SIZE`: The maximum amount of data (byte) written.
-- `AVG_PREWRITE_REGIONS`: The average number of Regions during the prewrite phase.
+- `AVG_PREWRITE_REGIONS`: The average number of Regions involved in the prewrite phase.
 - `MAX_PREWRITE_REGIONS`: The maximum number of Regions during the prewrite phase.
-- `AVG_TXN_RETRY`: The average number of retries of transactions.
+- `AVG_TXN_RETRY`: The average number of transaction retries.
 - `MAX_TXN_RETRY`: The maximum number of retries of transactions.
 - `SUM_BACKOFF_TIMES`: The sum of retries when SQL statements of this category encounter errors that require a retry.
 - `BACKOFF_TYPES`: All types of errors that require retries and the number of retries for each type.
 The format of the field is: `type:number`.
 If there is more than one error type, each is separated by a comma, like `txnLock:2,pdRPC:1`.
 - `AVG_AFFECTED_ROWS`: The average number of rows affected.
-- `PREV_SAMPLE_TEXT`:  When the current SQL statement is `commit`, `PREV_SAMPLE_TEXT` is the previous statement.
+- `PREV_SAMPLE_TEXT`:  When the current SQL statement is `COMMIT`, `PREV_SAMPLE_TEXT` is the previous statement to `COMMIT`.
 In this case, SQL statements are grouped by the digest and `prev_sample_text`.
-This means that `COMMIT` statements with different `prev_sample_text` belong to different rows.
-Otherwise the `PREV_SAMPLE_TEXT` field is an empty string.
+This means that `COMMIT` statements with different `prev_sample_text` are grouped to different rows.
+When the current SQL statement is not `COMMIT`, the `PREV_SAMPLE_TEXT` field is an empty string.

 ## `events_statements_summary_by_digest_history`

-The schema of the `events_statements_summary_by_digest_history` table is identical to that of the `events_statements_summary_by_digest` table. `events_statements_summary_by_digest_history` contains the historical data used to troubleshoot exceptions occurred and compare monitoring metrics of different times.
+The schema of the `events_statements_summary_by_digest_history` table is identical to that of the `events_statements_summary_by_digest` table. `events_statements_summary_by_digest_history` stores the historical data used to troubleshoot anomalies or to compare monitoring metrics of different time.

-The `SUMMARY_BEGIN_TIME` field and the `SUMMARY_END_TIME` refer to the begin historical time and the end historical time.
+The `SUMMARY_BEGIN_TIME` field and the `SUMMARY_END_TIME` field refer to the beginning time and the ending time of a historical period.

 ## Troubleshooting examples